 As you know, the usurpers of authority in these United States, Abraham Lincoln and Jefferson Davis, have continued to act as warlords in the east of our fair country.
 As a result, lawlessness reigns in Texas and Louisiana, and, most heinous of all, the conman who tried to ruin the Emperor himself, William T. Sherman, a Lieutenant of Lincoln, is remaking himself as a butcher in Georgia.
 The Emperor has determined the time is ripe to end the war not with arms, but with well-placed words and actions.
 As of today, you are all commissioned as the first agents of His Majesty’s Secret Service.
 Within the hour you will get your orders to various parts of the Realm, with instructions on whom to contact to re-establish Imperial Order in key locations from Boston to New Orleans.
 Once secure, you will join forces to arrest Lincoln, Davis, and their associations, most especially Sherman, and return them to San Francisco to receive the Emperor’s justice.Armand Barbier, Norton’s Spy Chief, upon creation of His Majesty’s Secret Service

 In this game, you are agents of Emperor Norton I, Emperor of the United States, and Protector of Mexico.
-It is July 1984 and both Lincoln and Davis have ignored Norton’s call to end the war.
-Lincoln has retained the Presidency despite his firing and Congress, dissolved by the Emperor, has continued to meet in defiance of the law.
-The time for this is passed.
+It is July 1864, and both Lincoln and Davis have ignored Norton’s call to end the war.
+Lincoln claims the Presidency firing and Congress continues to meet, both in spite of Imperial decreases firing them.
 For five years, Norton has been building connections, commercial, political, and (if you desire such in the campaign) magical, in the major cities of the United States.
 Now his agents, the first agents of his secret service, are heading east to assert their authority in the various cities.
-You will be making contacts, forging alliances, raising small bodies of troops to compel the laying down of arms by both Confederate and Union forces, and establishing Imperial Governors in the various states.
-Units of either army willing to swear loyalty to the Emperor are to be integrated into an Imperial army.
-The ultimate goal is reunification under Imperial authority and the arrest of those who have defied it for four bloody years.
+You will be making contacts, forging alliances, raising troops to compel the laying down of arms by Confederate and Union forces, and establishing Imperial Governors in the various states.
+Units of either army willing to swear loyalty to the Emperor will be integrated into an Imperial army.
+The ultimate goal is reunification under Imperial authority and arresting those who have defied it for four bloody years.